neuralmagic/deepsparse/src/deepsparse/benchmark/README.md

 ### Quickstart

 After `pip install deepsparse`, the benchmark tool is available on your CLI.
-For example, to benchmark a dense BERT ONNX model fine-tuned on the SST2 dataset where the model path is the minimum input required to get started, run:
+For example, to benchmark a dense BERT ONNX model fine-tuned on the MNLI dataset where the model path is the minimum input required to get started, run:

 ```
-deepsparse.benchmark zoo:nlp/text_classification/bert-base/pytorch/huggingface/sst2/base-none
+deepsparse.benchmark zoo:nlp/text_classification/bert-base/pytorch/huggingface/mnli/base-none
 ```
 __ __
 ### Usage